panacotar/blog/_posts/2023-10-21-encrypt-your-files-before-uploading-them-in-the-cloud.md

 {% endhighlight %}

+> [!Note]
+> Encrypting files symmetrically provides effective data privacy, but it may fall short in ensuring data integrity.
+This encryption method leaves room for potential tampering by authorized individuals, risking unauthorized modifications to the encrypted files.
-> Encrypting the files in this symmetrical way works well for data privacy.
-But even though the file is encrypted, someone with access to the file is able to modify its content.
-Which will have negative effects on data integrity.
-It would be highly unlikely for someone to know what are they modifying.
+> Becuse the files are encrypted, it would be highly unlikely for someone to know what are they modifying.

 ## Resources